How to Make a Vignette like a Pro

 Place small objects - like a collection of vintage buttons, jewelry or sea shells inside bowls, glass canisters or a clear lamp base.

-Paper products - Lean vintage greeting cards, unframed pictures, piano music, old black and white photos, elegant restaurant menus, books...
+Paper products - Lean vintage greeting cards, unframed pictures, piano music, black and white photos, elegant restaurant menus, books...
 Look for vintage paper products in antique and second-hand stores and flea markets.

-Artwork - paintings, mirrors, framed photographs, picture frames
+Artwork - paintings, mirrors, framed photographs, picture frames.

-How to build your vignette
+How to build a vignette

 Odd numbers and varied sizes are more pleasing to the eye.Odd numbers and varied sizes are more pleasing to the eye.